Medieinstitutet/fed23d-grafiska-verktyg-amorella/README.md

 Initially considering mint green to contrast the pink, we shifted to yellow for accessibility reasons.
 Yellow provides a serene and harmonious contrast without compromising accessibility for color-blind users.

 ### Buttons
 Our buttons mirror the roundness found throughout our site, adding to the overall playful aesthetic.
+In hover state, it gets a yellow background and a dark border and text.

 ### Menu
 Drawing inspiration from other ice cream companies' websites, our menu is intuitive and user-friendly.
 In mobile view, it transforms into a classic hamburger menu, ensuring seamless navigation on all devices.